paytrail/paytrail-for-adobe-commerce/README.md

 By changing the Store View, you can define different settings for each store within the Adobe Commerce instance.

-## Payment page UI interface
+## Payment page UI
-Version 2.2.0 provided a new UI for payment page.
-There is no need to use new UI for payment page, old UI is still available when <b>Enable new UI</b> is set to No.
+Version 2.2.0 provided new UI for payment page.
+There is no need to use new UI for payment page, old UI is still available when <b>Enable new UI</b> is set to No, as it is by default.

-For the new UI personalisation options are restricted only to highlight selected payment method, and hover on payment method.

 Enable New UI interface in admin panel __Stores -> Configuration -> Sales -> Payment Methods -> Payment Page UI -> Enable new UI__

+For the new UI, personalisation options are restricted only to highlight selected payment method and hover on payment method.

 ## Rounding problems with certain providers (Collector)